 “Doing your job properly in Ukraine — already is a competitive advantage.
 The majority of businesses here — are not very client-oriented.
 That’s why it is very easy to start a business in Ukraine.”

 Everyone who’s now reading this interview, can analyze the market, find providers and with small investments start a business that would later become successful.
 Why?
-There is a very low competition here, and brands on the market often provide poor quality services or create bad products.
+There is very low competition here, and brands on the market often provide poor quality services or create bad products.

 Let me give you another example.
 When we were moving to another office, we used the services of a moving company.
 I’ve become a real fan of that company and recommend it to everyone.
 I left a review on their website and sort of became their brand promoter.
 Why?
-They came in advance, did everything quickly and didn’t take more money than they should have.
+They came in advance, did everything quickly, and didn’t make more money than they should have.
 Sounds like nothing special.
 They simply did their job properly.

 Doing your job properly in Ukraine — already is a competitive advantage.
 The majority of businesses here — are not very client-oriented.
 That’s why it is very easy to start a business in Ukraine.
 You can make a team of a few good people, identify several niche areas, go in there and make a profitable business.
 You don’t need any subsidies or other simplifications.

 The only thing you need is to be willing to take responsibility.
 Of course, there are many other nuances, but you are the state yourself, and a lot depends on you.
 The key thing here — is taking responsibility.
 It’s important to understand that there is no one to blame.
-No one except you is responsible for your social status, income, perspectives, mood and everything else.
+No one except you is responsible for your social status, income, perspectives, mood, and everything else.

 “The key thing here — is taking responsibility.
 It’s important to understand that there is no one to blame.”

 It’s very easy to feel sorry for yourself.
 It’s the way of the least resistance.
-I feel sorry for myself because “everything is bad”, “it’s the President’s fault”, “I hate my school”, my area, language etc. It’s the moment when you have to stop, look in the mirror and understand who you are.
+I feel sorry for myself because “everything is bad”, “it’s the President’s fault”, “I hate my school”, my area, language, etc. It’s the moment when you have to stop, look in the mirror and understand who you are.
 And then start moving and changing.

 How do you see KindGeek, let’s say in 10 years?